 ) or water.

-Stir the pork and juices into the sauce, season with salt and pepper and bring to a simmer.
+Stir the meat and juices into the sauce, season with salt and pepper and bring to a simmer.

 Cover the dish with a lid and place in the oven for 2 hours, checking occasionally and if the sauce becomes too thick add a splash more stock.